Service update: Single Occupier Discount Review

 If consent had not been provided you will need to make a request for the reduction, including their written authority for the Council's Children and Families Service to provide the necessary evidence to confirm eligibility.

-To notify us of a change in your household circumstances e.g you have moved home or some has moved out or moved in with you, to complete a change in circumstances form please click here
+To notify us of a change in your household circumstances, for example you have moved home or some has moved out or moved in with you, please complete a change in circumstances form.

 Please Note: If you believe you have been allowed a discount/reduction you are not entitled to, you must tell us immediately or you may have to pay a £70 penalty.